sid-ak/JPHomeValue/source/README.md

+# source
-Contains files for the web app.
+Contains the Angular and Firebase infrastructure for the Web Application.